Skip to main content

 175 5th Ave., Manhattan, New York City, NY, 10010

 Both an architectural marvel and one of New York’s most recognizable landmarks, the Flatiron Building has been turning heads since its debut in 1902.
-Named for its uncommonly thin, triangular shape, the building was designed by architect Daniel Burnham and is a National Historic Landmark.
-It’s not the Big Apple’s tallest building; but it’s certainly one of the city’s most iconic buildings.
-That said, it’s not currently open to the public.
+Named for its uncommonly triangular shape, the building was designed by architect Daniel Burnham and is a US National Historic Landmark.
+With 22 floors, it’s never been NYC’s tallest building, but it’s certainly one of its most iconic.

 The basics